 An employee profit sharing program has been introduced as a means of aligning employees' goals with those of the company by allowing employees to share in the company's good performance.
 At the end of each financial year, earnings are first subject to taxation and reimbursement of previous losses, followed by a 10% provision for statutory reserve.
 Any balance remaining after that will have a certain percentage allocated as employee bonus.
 For every rights issue, the company will reserve a certain percentage to be subscribed by employees at their own volition.
-The company issued new restricted employee shares in 2014.
-As for employees of subsidiaries, the company has also arranged to allow employees to subscribe to the shares issued by their respective subsidiaries.
+The company has also arranged to allow employees to subscribe to the shares issued by their respective subsidiaries.
 As of the publication date, the subsidiaries Nova Technology Corp. and Enrich Tech Co., Ltd. already have shares held by their employees.